terodox/terodox.tech/content/posts/2020-02-02--aws-cdk/index.md

 npm run cdk synth
 ```

-The will output all of the CloudFormation the CDK generates to the console.
+This will output all of the CloudFormation the CDK generates to the console.
 Then we can do a quick review to make sure we're getting everything we were expecting.

 ## Deploying